Evidos/SignhostClientLibrary/README.md

 [![Quality Gate](https://sonarcloud.io/api/project_badges/measure?project=SignhostAPIClient&metric=alert_status)](https://sonarcloud.io/dashboard?id=SignhostAPIClient)

 This is a client library in c# to demonstrate the usage of the [signhost api](https://api.signhost.com/) using .net.
-You will need a valid APPKey and APIKey.
+You will need a valid APPKey and UserToken.
 You can request a APPKey for signhost at [ondertekenen.nl](https://portal.signhost.com/signup/api-aanvraag).
+The Usertoken can be generated via Settings > Usertokens at the [SignHost Portal](https://portal.signhost.com/).

 ### Install
 Get it on NuGet: